Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Framework for separable objectives

-\citet{dunn2018thesis} also proposes a framework that can optimize many objectives for decision trees (see also~\citep{bertsimas2019book_ml_opt_lens}).
+\citet{dunn2018thesis} proposes a framework that can optimize many objectives for decision trees (see also~\citep{bertsimas2019book_ml_opt_lens}).
 Because of MIP's scalability issues, they propose a local search method based on coordinate descent.
 However, this method does not guarantee a globally optimal solution.
-Moreover, their method is not able to optimize multiple objectives at the same time resulting in a Pareto front.
+Moreover, their method is not able to find a Pareto front that optimizes multiple objectives at the same time.